brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 _Deep Space Scavengers_ are explorers who find, repair and return (or sell) valuable items from the millions of abandoned systems, spacecraft, orbitals and orbs.
 Scavengers are the topic of the included setting, see XXXXXXXX.

+_Expeditionaries_ venture beyond the light jump net into the Fringe and Droid space.
+Bounty hunters, artefact investigators, criminal capture and rescue teams.
+They are a quasi-military force operating outside the laws of humanity.

 ## Buying your own Spacecraft
 Brand new spacecraft are very expensive and the Imperium has outlawed interest loans.
 The most popular ways of getting hold of a spacecraft are (most expensive first):